 The Virginia Health Care Foundation (VHCF) has established a special scholarship program (VHCF Scholars) to underwrite the costs of tuition and fees for health safety net Nurse Practitioners (NP) who return to school to obtain a post master’s certificate as Psych-Mental Health NPs (PMHNPs).

 This is a wonderful opportunity for nurse practitioners to gain valuable training as psych-mental health specialists and help address a huge unmet need in Virginia.

-Read through the materials below, describing the scholarship program, then click here for the Scholarship Application/Checklist of needed documents and the Employer Verification Form.
+Read through the materials below, describing the scholarship program, then click here for the NP Scholarship Application, Checklist of needed documents, the Employer Verification Form, and/or the Volunteer Verification Form.
 Questions?
 Contact VHCF at 804/828-5804.

 1. To increase the number of primary care providers with behavioral health education and training working in Virginia’s health safety-net.